flutter/website/ui-performance/index.md

    The UI thread executes Dart code in the Dart VM.
    This thread includes code that you wrote, and code executed by Flutter's framework on your app's behalf.
-   When your app cretes and displays a scene, the UI thread creates a _layer tree_, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the GPU thread to be rendered on the device. _Don't block this thread!_
+   When your app creates and displays a scene, the UI thread creates a _layer tree_, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the GPU thread to be rendered on the device. _Don't block this thread!_